 Zero Waste Dog Poop Solutions

-If you do use newspaper try to get in under the dog as soon as it crouches and save yourself a lot of frustration.
+If you use a newspaper, try to get in under the dog as soon as it crouches and save yourself a lot of frustration.
 Also, use plenty of paper as it may leak due to its absorbent nature.

 Zero Waste Compostable & Biodegradable Poop Bags